psi-consortium/psi/doc/PSI/PSI-ICD/schema/ProductOfferingQualificationRef.md

 # ProductOfferingQualificationRef

-It's a productOfferingQualification that has been executed previously
+A productOfferingQualification that has been executed previously

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |